BoothGroup/Vayesta/docs/source/tutorials/tutorials/1dhubbard.rst

 .. literalinclude:: 1d_hubbard.py
    :lines: 5-7

-The function `ref:Hubbard1D` is a specialized function used to createHubbards model based on the user-defined variables (*nsite*, *nelectron*,
+The function `ref:Hubbard1D` is a specialized function used to create a Hubbards model based on the user-defined variables (*nsite*, *nelectron*,